yusufpy/pract/README.md

 mean of x mean of y
 0.8745706 0.5499496
 ```
-The p-value for the Welch Two Sample t-test comparing the means of butterflies and isopods is less than 2.2×e-6, indicating strong evidence against the null hypothesis.
+The p-value for the Welch Two Sample t-test comparing the means of butterflies and isopods is less than 2.2 x 106, indicating strong evidence against the null hypothesis.
 The alternative hypothesis suggests that the true difference in means is not equal to 0.
 The 95% confidence interval for the difference in means is (0.3176938, 0.3315483).
 The sample estimates show that the mean of butterflies (0.8745706) is significantly higher than the mean of isopods (0.5499496).

 Test2:
 ```